-- DTSC identifies a list of chemicals of concern from a broader list of candidate chemicals.
-These chemicals of concern serve as the basis for selecting priority products.
+- DTSC identifies a list of chemicals of concern from a broader list of candidate chemicals, which serve as the basis for selecting priority products;

-- DTSC identifies and lists priority products that contain one or more candidate chemicals of concern.
-DTSC must list priority products by rulemaking under the California Administrative Procedure Act.
+- DTSC identifies and lists priority products that contain one or more candidate chemicals of concern by rulemaking under the California Administrative Procedure Act;

-- Responsible entities are required to notify DTSC if they produce, assemble, import, or sell a priority product, and to then conduct an alternatives analysis.
-The alternatives analysis requires responsible entities to evaluate and compare a priority product and one or more alternatives to determine whether a safer, feasible alternative exists.
-After conducting the alternative analysis, responsible entities must submit an Alternatives Analysis Report to DTSC.
+- Responsible entities are required to notify DTSC if they produce, assemble, import, or sell a priority product, and to then conduct an alternatives analysis, which requires responsible entities to evaluate and compare a priority product and one or more alternatives to determine whether a safer, feasible alternative exists and after which responsible entities must submit an Alternatives Analysis Report to DTSC; and

-- Children’s foam padded sleeping products containing tris(1,3-dichloro-2-propyl) phosphate (TDCPP)
+- Children’s foam padded sleeping products containing tris(1,3-dichloro-2-propyl) phosphate (TDCPP); and

 DTSC conducted a series of workshops in 2014 and accepted comments on the draft priority products.
 Since the announcement of the first three draft priority products, the agency has not taken any further action or issued a proposed rule to formally list these priority products.